colah/colah-essays/Romance/RamblingThoughts.md

 * Many friends and people that I respect tell me of how greatly relationships improved their quality of life.
 Others describe it not having much impact after a few months of feeling amazing.
 A small number are extremely negative about it.
 But I don't think any of them are a terribly objective source.

+* J2- referred me to this really interesting LessWrong post, [How To Be Happy](http://lesswrong.com/lw/4su/how_to_be_happy/) "Factors that don't correlate much with happiness include: age,7 gender,8 parenthood,9 intelligence,10 physical attractiveness,11 and money12 (as long as you're above the poverty line).
+Factors that correlate moderately with happiness include: health,13 social activity,14 and religiosity.15 Factors that correlate strongly with happiness include: genetics,16 love and relationship satisfaction,17 and work satisfaction.18"

 Productivity And Romance
 -------------------------